jokjus/Wormpath/README.md

 ## Presets
  There are a few hard coded presets, but you can save settings into your browser's localstorage.
 Controls are at the bottom of the screen.

+## Saving a project
+In the General tab under Project-section you can save the full project with original path strokes and settings for each stroke.
+Projects are saved into browser's localstorage for now, so don't expect them to be safe forever.

 ## Known issues
  Drawing disappears on resize.
-Just change any value to redraw.
+Just change any value to redraw or hit "A" to select all paths and redraw the screen.

+## Keyboard commands
+A: select all paths
+SHIFT + click path: add new control point
+X + click path: remove a control point

 ## Animation
- Animation is in very early steps, only a few properties are supported.
-Animations are loops where properties change according to sine wave.
+ Animation is in very early steps, only a small portion of all properties are supported.
+Animations are loops where properties change according to the chosen easing function.
+ 1. Select those paths that you want to set animation properties.
- 1. Enter the min/max values of each property in the animation tab.
+ 2. Enter the min/max values of each property in the animation tab.
 Test with *Step forward* if you like.
+ 3. Hit small AN -toggle in order to make any animatable property really animate.
- 2. Press *Start animation*
+ 4. Press *Start animation*
+ 5. Select format of your choice.
+WEBM is great for testing, JPG or PNG series make a high quality master.
- 3. Press *Start Capture*
+ 6. Press *Start Capture*
- 4. When all frames have been generated, *Stop capture*
+ 7. When all frames have been generated, *Stop capture*
- 5. Press *Stop animation*
+ 8. Press *Stop animation*

+*NOTE* Animation speed isn't set per path, it's an universal property for the whole project.
+*NOTE2* flatForward easing function is the only easing function that isn't a loop.
+It runs straight forward at a fixed speed.

  The animation will be downloaded in a format of choice.
  Screen capture script by https://github.com/spite/ccapture.js